akshayy/akshayy.github.io/_posts/2020-06-13-JTBD-A-primer.md

 <li>Tell me about the old solution.
 Can you remember how well that was working?
 Was it just your department using it?</li>
 </ul>

 A bit of chewing over  JTBD and you’ll realize that JTBD can come in handy during prioritization of features.
 The features that should go first are the ones that help users do something that they weren’t able to do before or had a hard time doing.
-Simply put , features that contribute to forward movement .
+Simply put , features that contribute to forward movement rank up higher.
 However, IMHO, JTBD seems far more helpful in devising the product positioning and understanding who your real competitors are (<a target="_blank" href="https://www.fastcompany.com/40491939/netflix-ceo-reed-hastings-sleep-is-our-competition">Sleep is our #1 competition</a>).
 It could help you design an effective marketing strategy that resonates much better with your users.

-Cheers,<br>
+Until next time...<br>
 A.

 <div style="font-style:italic"> P.S - The JTBD framework is massive.
 With this article, we are simply scratching the surface.
 If this article has managed to pique your interest, here are some great resources to know more about JTBD -